This article covers:

 The entity allows users to classify costs in terms of a category, sub-category, year and month.
 Users can also add an additional description for the cost.

-For each cost record a budget, actual / spent amount and an estimated amount to complete (amount still required to finish the task / project) can be added.
-These three fields are then used to calculate the total at completion and variance (for more details, see the following section in this article).
+For each cost record a budget, actual / spent, committed and an estimated amount to complete (amount still required to finish the task / project) can be added.
+These four fields are then used to calculate the total at completion and variance.

 Total at Completion:

-This field is calculated by adding the Estimate to Complete to the Actual / Spent.
-This will show the user what their expected actual cost will be at the completion of the project, based on the amount already spent (Actual / Spent) and the amount expected to still be spent (Estimate to Complete).
+Total at Completion is calculated as Actual / Spend + Committed + Estimate to Complete.
+This will show the user what their expected actual cost will be at the completion of the project, based on the amount already spent (Actual / Spent), committed to spending (Committed) and the amount expected to still be spent (Estimate to Complete).

-The calculation for this field is thus: Total at Completion = Actual / Spent + Estimate to Complete.
+The calculation for this field is thus: Total at Completion = Actual / Spent + Committed + Estimate to Complete as shown below.

 This field shows the difference between the Total at Completion and the Budget.
 This will show the user whether their expected cost at completion is in line with their budget.

-The calculation for this field is thus: Variance = Budget - Cost at Completion.
+The calculation for this field is thus: Variance = Budget - Total at Completion.

 The cost reports available in PPO will assist the executives and project managers to track and monitor costs.
 They are: